 Before visiting I asked my son what he would like to make after school and his answer was a ‘car wash garage’ so other than knowing I needed a box I wasn’t entirely sure what I would do and spent ages wandering around for inspiration.
 I found some great plastic tubes which I knew his cars would fit in nicely and some clear plastic sheets which could be used for the entrance to the car wash.
 I also wanted to make some sort of sensory board or bag for our baby and found some lovely sheets of patterned paper and sparkly things which I could put inside plus I also got some blank cards and boards to use on another project.

 Whilst wandering around I found plenty of material, wool, leather, polysterene, all sorts of paper and cardstock, boxes, foam, buttons, plastic tubs plus some huge cables reels which crafters have made amazing things with from stools to fairy gardens.

 The vast majority of materials are things you can fill your bag with but they also have a few reduced priced things you can buy separately which include big tubs of paint, pens, pretty tins and ribbons.

-I met with a lovely member of staff called Sarah while I was there who explained a little about the charity, the membership fees and bag prices (detailed below) and that items are donated from local businesses so that nothing is wasted and their unwanted products can be given new homes and reused.
+I met with a lovely member of staff called Sarah while I was there who explained a little about the charity, the membership fees and bag prices.
+She also told me that items are donated from local businesses so that nothing is wasted and their unwanted products can be given new homes and reused.

 Once we were back at home I found a big box suitable for our car wash and we worked out what should go where before we started painting and glueing.
 We used a sponge to slap on some paint and we wrote ‘Sams Car Wash’ on it which I then went over with PVA and glitter to make it stand out.
 Then he cut up a sheet of the stiff plastic for the car wash door and I used a hot glue gun for the plastic tubes which made great runs for his cars.